gs412/Tame-Visual-Studio-Code-Editor-Tooltips/README.md

 ---------------------------------------

+## Visual Studio 2017 Support - On Hold
+I discovered a problem with the way references are resolved with the package on Visual Studio 2017.
+I'm working with Microsoft to resolve the issue.

 ## Feature
 Getting tired of seeing Visual Studio code editor tooltips when you're presenting?
 They flash immediately when you're moving your mouse.
 Very distracting for you and your viewers.